Bögü Qaghan: Religious policy

-Bögü met 4 Manichaean priests, including one certain Ruixi (睿息) in Luoyang who was interested in their religion.
+Bögü met four Manichaean priests, including Ruixi (睿息) in Luoyang and was interested in their religion.
 He took them to Ordu-Baliq and converted to Manichaeism and declared it a state religion in 763.
-Using his influence, he posed as the protector of the Manicheans and asked Daizong to re-open Manichaean temples in the empire in 768.
-The emperor did not sympathize with the Manichaeans, but was forced to give permission in 771.
+Using his influence, he posed as the protector of the Manicheans and in 768 asked Daizong to re-open Manichaean temples in the empire.
+The Emperor did not sympathize with the Manichaeans, but was forced to give permission in 771.
 His Manichean followers urged him to invade Tang China, following Daizong's death in 779.
-This prompted a coup-de-etat inside court led by Chief Minister Tun Baga Tarkhan, who was a zealous Tengriist and did not want any new war with the Tang.
-Bögü was murdered along with 2,000-3,000 of his supporters and relatives in 780.
+This prompted a coup-de-etat inside the court led by Chief Minister Tun Baga Tarkhan, who was a zealous Tengriist and did not want any new war with the Tang.
+Bögü was murdered along with 2,000 to 3,000 of his supporters and relatives in 780.

 Family

-Bögü khagan was married to Pugu Huaien's daughter Quangin Khatun (光亲可敦).
+Bögü qaghan was married to Pugu Huaien's daughter Quangin Khatun (光亲可敦).
 She died in 768.
-Emperor Daizong created another daughter of Pugu Huai'en as Princess Conghui (崇徽公主) on 2 June 769 and sent her as continuing the heqin treaty.
+Emperor Daizong made another daughter of Pugu Huai'en, Princess Conghui (崇徽公主) on 2 June 769 and sent her as continuing the heqin treaty.
 She was given 20,000 pieces of silk as dowry.